 - How to Turn Off Two-Factor Authentication for Google Gmail on Android

 How to Turn On Two-Factor Authentication for Google Gmail on Android

 Step #1.
 First off, you need to launch Chrome on your Android device.

 Step #2.
 Next up, you have to go to myaccount.google.com and sign in to your Gmail account.

 Step #4.
 Now tap on 2-Step Verification.

 Step #6.
-You need to enter the passwords of your Gmail account.
+You need to enter your Gmail Password.